Commonwealth Games: British Empire Games

-The 1930 British Empire Games were the first of what later become known as the Commonwealth Games, and were held in Hamilton, in the province of Ontario in Canada from 16 to 23 August 1930 and opened by Lord Willingdon.
+The 1930 British Empire Games were the first of what later became known as the Commonwealth Games, and was held in Hamilton, Ontario, Canada from 16 to 23 August 1930 and opened by Lord Willingdon.
 Eleven countries: Australia, Bermuda, British Guyana, Canada, England, Northern Ireland, Newfoundland, New Zealand, Scotland, South Africa and Wales, sent a total of 400 athletes to compete in athletics, boxing, lawn bowls, rowing, swimming and diving and wrestling.
 The opening and closing ceremonies as well as athletics took place at Civic Stadium.
 The cost of the Games were $97,973.
 Women competed in only the aquatic events.
 Canadian triple jumper Gordon Smallacombe won the first ever gold medal in the history of the Games.

 The 1934 British Empire Games were the second of what is now known as the Commonwealth Games, held in London, England.
 The host city was London, with the main venue at Wembley Park, although the track cycling events were in Manchester.
-The 1934 Games had originally been awarded to Johannesburg, but were given to London instead because of serious concerns about prejudice against Asian and black athletes in South Africa.
+The 1934 Games had originally been awarded to Johannesburg, but was given to London instead because of serious concerns about prejudice against Asian and black athletes in South Africa.
 The affiliation of Irish athletes at the 1934 Games representation remains unclear but there was no official Irish Free State team.
 Sixteen national teams took part, including new participants Hong Kong, India, Jamaica, Southern Rhodesia and Trinidad and Tobago.

-The 1938 British Empire Games were the third British Empire Games, which were held in Sydney, New South Wales, Australia.
-They were timed to coincide with Sydney's sesqui-centenary (150 years since the foundation of British settlement in Australia).
+The 1938 British Empire Games were the third British Empire Games, which was held in Sydney, New South Wales, Australia.
+It was timed to coincide with Sydney's sesqui-centenary (150 years since the foundation of British settlement in Australia).
 Held in the Southern Hemisphere for the first time, the III Games opening ceremony took place at the famed Sydney Cricket Ground in front of 40,000 spectators.
 Fifteen nations participated down under at the Sydney Games involving a total of 464 athletes and 43 officials.
 Fiji and Ceylon made their debuts.
 Seven sports were featured in the Sydney Games – athletics, boxing, cycling, lawn bowls, rowing, swimming and diving and wrestling.

-The 1950 British Empire Games were the fourth edition and was held in Auckland, New Zealand after a 12-year gap from the third edition of the games.
-The fourth games were originally awarded to Montreal, Canada and were to be held in 1942 but were cancelled due to the Second World War.
+The 1950 British Empire Games were the fourth edition and were held in Auckland, New Zealand, after a twelve-year gap from the third edition of the games.
+The fourth games were originally awarded to Montreal, Canada and was to be held in 1942, but was cancelled due to the Second World War.
 The opening ceremony at Eden Park was attended by 40,000 spectators, while nearly 250,000 people attended the Auckland Games.
 Twelve countries sent a total of 590 athletes to Auckland.
 Malaya and Nigeria made their first appearances.